Minimum wage country profile for Poland

 Information regarding the legal process of determining the minimum wage in Polandopens in new tab

-Opinion of Union of Enterpreneurs and Employers (Związek Przedsiębiorców i Pracodawców), 17 September 2024
+Opinion of the Union of Enterpreneurs and Employers (Związek Przedsiębiorców i Pracodawców), 17 September 2024opens in new tab (Związek Przedsiębiorców i Pracodawców), 17 September 2024

-Opinion of the Polish Confederation Lewiatan (Konfederacja Lewiatan), 27 September 2024
+Opinion of the Polish Confederation Lewiatan (Konfederacja Lewiatan), 16 September 2025opens in new tab (Konfederacja Lewiatan), 16 September 2025

-Confederation Lewiatan (Konfederacja Lewiatan), (2023), Rekomendacje w zakresie wdrożenia w Polsce Dyrektywy Parlamentu Europejskiego I Rady UE, Report.
+Confederation Lewiatan (Konfederacja Lewiatan), (2023), Rekomendacje w zakresie wdrożenia w Polsce Dyrektywy Parlamentu Europejskiego I Rady UEPDF, Report.

 Scientific literature